vtex-apps/condition-layout/docs/MIGRATION-GUIDE.md

           "subject": "specificationProperties",
           "arguments": {
             "name": "Material"
-            // could also check for its value
+            // Optional: could also check for its value
             // "value": "Leather"
           }
         }